 07 of 08

 They've been around for more than a few years now, but these sleek, futuristic reboots of the classic Louis XVI chair design can still take a room by storm.
 Especially in groups.
 This intimate dining space has all the personality and luxury-feel that it needs with a group of ghost chair congregated around a stylish bistro table.

 08 of 08

 Every dining room needs art.
 It's the finishing touch that makes every room look like the well-curated, designer space that it is.
 If you've held back on art for fear of the cost or worries about knowing what's good, fear not - there's an app for that, or rather a website.
-In fact there are a lot of them.
-New sites like Uprise Art and the Jenn Singer gallery take all of the guess work (and much of the expense) out of using art for design.
+There are a lot of them.
+New sites like Uprise Art and the Jenn Singer gallery take all of the guesswork (and much of the expense) out of using the art for design.
 Browse our favorite places to buy art online for more ideas.